zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 #### How `wazuh-logtest` Works

 First of all, you need to understand that it is not possible to run `wazuh-logtest` as an independent tool on your workstation.
-It is a component of Wazuh manager, namely part of `analysisd`.
+It is a component of the Wazuh manager, namely part of `analysisd`.
 Therefore, the tool runs on the Wazuh manager nodes.
 It creates isolated sessions so that these are not mixed with actual logs forwarded to analysis.

 While it is tempting to modify it to work locally -or remotely, depending on where you look at it, the tool uses AF_UNIX sockets instead of [RESTful API](https://documentation.wazuh.com/current/user-manual/api/reference.html#tag/Logtest).
 If you want to work with it remotely, you may want to write a client and allow HTTPS traffic to your server [over TCP/55000](https://documentation.wazuh.com/current/getting-started/architecture.html).
-You can use curl, Postman or [Bruno](https://docs.usebruno.com/introduction/what-is-bruno) or any scripting language of your preference as well.
+You can use curl, Postman, [Bruno](https://docs.usebruno.com/introduction/what-is-bruno) or any scripting language of your preference as well.

-I will focus on the CLI tool insted.
+I will focus on the CLI tool instead.
 Let's go step by step:

 1. **Launch the Tool:** Run `wazuh-logtest` interactively:

-On Wazuh manager node, run this command to start.
+On the Wazuh manager node, run this command to start.

 ```bash
 /var/ossec/bin/wazuh-logtest